pingcap/docs-cn/partitioned-table.md

 ### List partitioning

-> **Warning:**
->
-> List partitioning is an experimental feature.
-It is not recommended that you use it in the production environment.

 Before creating a List partitioned table, you need to set the value of the session variable `tidb_enable_list_partition` to `ON`.

 {{< copyable "sql" >}}